jhpark1013/blog/_posts/2022-07-26-perf-how-i-debugged-my-linux-kernel-patch.markdown

 date: 2022-07-26T01:09:47-04:00
 ---

-I recently submitted this [patch](https://lore.kernel.org/netdev/93cfe14597ec1205f61366b9902876287465f1cd.1657755189.git.jhpark1013@gmail.com/) to net-next.
+I recently submitted this [patch](https://lore.kernel.org/netdev/93cfe14597ec1205f61366b9902876287465f1cd.1657755189.git.jhpark1013@gmail.com/) to net-next (I wrote a [blog](/blog/2022/07/07/arp-and-ndisc-neighbor-discovery.html) post about it, too).
 During the development process, I used perf to debug some unexpected behaviors in the kernel caused by my code!

 When I test with the kernel that does not have the `arp_accept` patch applied, the `arp_accept=2` test does not pass (as expected since knob '2' doesn't exist yet).